jpoponea45/portfolio/cognito.md

 ## Application Client
 - Entity within a user pool that has permission to call unauthenticated API operations
 - confidential client with a client secret
+- client credentials cannot be changed, a new app client must be created

 # ADRs